 Financial issues can affect many different areas of your life; setting goals is the first step to planning where your money will go.
 Whether it is traveling the world or retiring early, listing your goals affects how you will plan your finances.

 Once you have summarized down your financial goals, you need to prioritize them.
 Prioritizing your financial goals ensures that you are paying attention to the ones that are of the utmost importance to you.

 Invest Time in Your Financial Knowledge

 Set aside 20 minutes a week towards reading about personal finance, according to your areas of interest.
 There’s no way you can learn everything about personal finance in one sitting.
 Reading about personal finance in small increments will make it easier to digest.
-Choose one topic per week, once you’ve read and got a thorough grasp and the topic you can move on to something else.
+Choose one topic per week; once you’ve read and got a thorough grasp of the subject, you can move on to something else.

 Experiment Different Financial Strategies

 There are available so many different systems and programs out there to help you budget your monthly income and expenses, but you won’t know what works best for you until you give a few a shot!
 It could be that great new website you heard about or a good old fashioned excel spreadsheet; only you know what works for you.

 More Things You Can Do Today to Take Control of Your Financial Life